fredclausen/ansible-adsb/README.md

 Before we go on to setting everything up, it is time to have a think about what workloads you want to deploy.
 At a bare minimum you will need readsb-proto.
 It isn't required to set up anything else; with that said, feeding the various ADSB websites is pretty cool and some even give you some minor perks for doing so, so why not?
 We'll go over configuring each workload below.

+I have provided a IPs.txt file that includes the default IPs set for each workload.
+As you go through the configuration below, I suggest listing the IPs in that file for each workload so that you have a list of them all in one place.

 ### Conventions Used In all.yaml

-* To keep the documentation clean, in this section if you are told to change a variable, the variable is located in `group_vars/all.yaml`.
+* In this section if you are told to change a variable, the variable is located in `group_vars/all.yaml`.

 * Variables are used to configure the workloads to suit your setup.
 I have provided sane defaults that should require minimal configuration.
 If you need more advanced configuration than the variables provided give (not every enviornment variable is set, for instance) look at the `roles/workloadname/tasks/main.yaml` file.